fbpx

 If any symptoms do occur, they often begin between one and four weeks after acquiring HIV and nearly always go away within two to three weeks.
 Symptoms such as swollen lymph nodes or tiredness can last for longer.

 Most of these signs aren’t unique to HIV seroconversion illness.
 If you do happen to experience these symptoms, it doesn’t mean you’ve necessarily acquired HIV.
 Going for an HIV test is the only way to be sure.
+If you are worried about getting a test, read our article to put your mind at ease.
 Rapid testing services can make the process quick, easy and comfortable, and some are even offered for free.
 Discover where you can go for an HIV test using Emen8’s interactive map.

 As well as going for regular sexual health tests, you can also take other actions to help reduce your risk of acquiring HIV.
 Using a condom every time you have sex is a good strategy that’s been helping to protect millions of people since the start of the HIV epidemic.